rsperberg/rsperberg.github.io/_posts/2015-02-01-essential-js-links.md

 <p>&nbsp; </p>

 <small><a href="https://www.flickr.com/photos/htakashi/5291203955/ " style="text-decoration:none;">Photo</a> of parrots by <a href="https://www.flickr.com/photos/htakashi/" title="link to Takashi Hososhima Flickr page">Takashi Hososhima</a> (<a href="https://creativecommons.org/licenses/by-sa/2.0/">CC BY-SA 2.0</a>).
-The image has been cropped and flipped horizontally for presentation purposes.</small>
+The image has been cropped and flipped horizontally html5-cross-browser-polyfillsfor presentation purposes.</small>

 <!--  small><a href="https://www.flickr.com/photos/gopalarathnam_v/48653786" style="text-decoration:none;">Photo</a> by Gopal Venkatesan, <em>Parrots - Jurong Bird Park</em>, <a href="https://creativecommons.org/licenses/by/2.0/">cc by 2.0</a></small  -->